Code Layouts and Formatting Salesforce

 4. Wrapping Lines

 Goal: make it readable.
 If it is not readable, it is not formatted properly.
 When an expression will not fit on a single line.
-Keeping lines to a small width allows scripts to be read in one direction (top to bottom) without scrolling back-and-forth horizontally.
-Break it according to these general principles
+Keeping lines to a small width allows scripts to be read in one direction (top to bottom) without scrolling back and forth horizontally.
+Break it according to these general principles.

 • Break after a comma and before an operator

-• limit lines to 80 chars.
+• limits lines to 80 chars.

 • If the above rules lead to confusing code or to code that’s squished up against the right margin, just indent 8 spaces instead.